The Path to Prosperity’s major proposals to save and strengthen Medicare:

 The real threat to seniors’ health care is the fact that Medicare is going bankrupt.
 The current trajectory of government spending on health care is unsustainable.
-Without changes, according to the CBO, the Medicare program collapses in 2020.
+As noted above, without changes, according to the Medicare trustees, the Medicare program collapses in 2024.
 Comparing any plan to save Medicare with the status quo means comparing real solutions to a false reality.
-This budget protects Medicare for current seniors by averting any disruptions and saves the program for future generations by providing a personalized Medicare program – like the one members of Congress enjoy – with more support for low-income beneficiaries and those with higher health costs and reduced subsidies for high-income beneficiaries.
+This budget protects Medicare for current seniors by averting any disruptions and saves the program for future generations by providing a personalized Medicare program – like the one members of Congress now enjoy – with more support for low-income beneficiaries and those with higher health costs and reduced subsidies for high-income beneficiaries.

 Q: What about the Medicare “Doc Fix” that our nation’s physicians have been promised so they can continue serving seniors?

-A: The Path to Prosperity recommends a 10-year “Doc Fix” in the form of a reserve fund that does not add to the deficit.
-We have to stop spending money we don’t have, and this proposal will allow us provide higher compensation levels for Medicare physicians without adding to the nation’s debt.
-You can’t improve health care in America by bankrupting our children.
+A: The Path to Prosperity recommends a ten-year “Doc Fix” in the form of a deficit-neutral reserve fund.
+Washington must stop spending money it doesn’t have, and this proposal will ensure Medicare physicians do not experience sharp reductions in their reimbursement rates – protecting seniors’ access to critical care – without adding to the nation’s debt.